 What to look for on a WordPress backup system

 The system needs to be reliable

 You don’t want something that seems to do the job on paper and fail miserably when you need it the most.

-This part is easily verifiable through a quick Google search and checking users reviews of your chosen backup solution.
+This part is easily verifiable through a quick Google search and checking users’ reviews of your chosen backup solution.

 Cloud storage ready

-Can be set to schedule automatic backups
+It can be set to schedule automatic backups

 Quick to deploy when needed

 Some basic backup scripts will manually zip the website files and dump your WordPress database.
 The restoring process can be tedious if you change hosts or your database is too large to be imported at once.

 Thus, a one-click backup-and-deploy solution is better to avoid all the headaches related to manual backups.